-Crimson Tide plc ("Crimson Tide" or "the Company") Annual General Meeting on 28 June 2013 at 2.30 pm proxy to vote on the following resolution as I/we have indicated by marking the appropriate box with an 'X'.
+Crimson Tide pic ("Crimson Tide" or "the Company") Annual General Meeting on 30 June 2014 at 2.30 pm

+I/We (name in full)

+of

+hereby appoint the Chairman of the Meeting or ne shares registo 14 and at any a ered in my/our name adjournment thereof. (s) at the Annual I/we direct my/our

 RESOLUTION FOR AGAINST ABSTENTION

-1 To approve accounts
+1 To approve accounts for year ended 31 December 2013

 2 To re-appoint Shipleys LLP as auditors

-3 To re-appoint L A Jeffrey as director
+3 To re-appoint S. K. Goodwin as director

-4 To re-appoint G B Ashley as director
+4 To re-appoint R. S. Ager as director

-5 To re-appoint J W F Roth as director
+Signature Date